 *1 cedar plank

-juice of one fresh lemon
+Juice of one fresh lemon

-3 tablespoons olive oil
+3 Tablespoons olive oil

-2 Tablespoons butter
+2 Tablespoons butter, melted

-Soak plank in water to cover 1 hour; drain.
+Soak plank in water to cover 2 hours; drain.

 Pre heat Grill to high.

-Place fillets on plank; season with pepper, parsley, syrup and lemon juice.
+Place fillets on plank; season with thyme, rosemary, paprika, black pepper, dill, lemon juice.
 Top with remaining olive oil.